sadiapeerzada/AMU-studysphere/README.md

-# 🧠 AMU StudySphere: The Intelligent Academic Ecosystem for Aligarh Muslim University
+# 🧠 AMU Studysphere: The Intelligent Academic Ecosystem for Aligarh Muslim University

 ## Table of Contents